 Metric Analysis Results Comments 1.
-Absolute Emissions Scope 1 & 2 = 1,70 Million tonnes CO 2 6 disclosed either Scope 1 emissions, Scope 2 emissions or both, taking account of any Scope 1, 2 & 3 = 17, Million tonnes CO 2 6 disclosed Scope 1.
-Scope 2 and Scope 3 emissions, taking account of any disclosed 2.Emissions Intensity 72,027 Tonnes of CO 2 e The Fund's share of Scope 1 & 2 GHG emissions from its investee companies equates to 72,027 tonnes of CO2 equivalent.
+Absolute Emissions Scope 1 & 2 = 1,708 Million tonnes CO 2 e This is the combined absolute emissions of the Fund's investee companies that disclosed either Scope 1 emissions, Scope 2 emissions or both, taking account of any disclosed Emissions Offsetting.
+Scope 1, 2 & 3 = 17,026 Million tonnes CO_2e This is the combined absolute emissions of the Fund's investee companies that disclosed Scope 1, Scope 2 and Scope 3 emissions, taking account of any disclosed Emissions Offsetting.
+2.Emissions Intensity 72,027 Tonnes of CO 2 e The Fund's share of Scope 1 & 2 GHG emissions from its investee companies equates to 72,027 tonnes of CO2 equivalent.
 48% Verified For this exercise, we sought to capture available GHG disclosures for the Fund's 26% Reported investee companies.
-Importantly, we also noted instances where there were no Scope 1, 2 or 3 disclosures - since this 'lack of data' is valuable data in itself, as it can 4% Estimated be used to identify prioritised targets for stewardship activity such as voting and 3.
+Importantly, we also noted instances where there were no 4% Estimated Scope 1, 2 or 3 disclosures - since this 'lack of data' is valuable data in itself, as it can be used to identify prioritised targets for stewardship activity such as voting and 3.
 Data Quality 22% Unavailable engagement.
-22% Excellent 47% of the Fund's investee companies have: N 25% Good - made an 'Excellent' public net zero commitment by 2050 or sooner relating to all scope 1, 2 & 3 emissions, covering all company activities 4.
-Paris Alignment 11% Moderate - made a 'Good' public net zero commitment by 2050 or sooner relating to all scope 15% Poor 1, $2 \& 3$ emissions, but only covering some company activities / relating to all scope $1 \& 2$ emissions only (covering either all or some company activities) 27% No Disclosur However, 42% of the Fund's investee companies have either Poor Net Zero plans or have not made any disclosure regarding their intentions.
+22% Excellent 47% of the Fund's investee companies have: U 25% Good - made an 'Excellent' public net zero commitment by 2050 or sooner relating to all scope 1, 2 & 3 emissions, covering all company activities 4.
+Paris Alignment 11% Moderate - made a 'Good' public net zero commitment by 2050 or sooner relating to all scope 1, 2 & 3 emissions, but only covering some company activities / relating to all scope 15% Poor 1, 2 & 3 emissions, but only covering some company activities / relating to all scope 1 & 2 emissions only (covering either all or some company activities) 27% No Disclosure However, 42% of the Fund's investee companies have either Poor Net Zero plans or have not made any disclosure regarding their intentions.